bomberstudios/noteplan-backlinks/README.md

 end tell
 ```

-Save that in `~/Library/Scripts/` and enable the Scripts Menu in Script Editor › Preferences › General.
+Then, enable the Scripts Menu in Script Editor › Preferences › General.
 You’ll now have something like this on your main menu, and updating the backlinks will only take you two clicks:

 ![](docs/main-menu.png)